-Birgit Penzenstadler is a postdoc in Informatics from TUM, Germany, who received her doctor's degree in 2011.
+Birgit Penzenstadler is an Assistant Professor at CSULB, formerly postdoc in Informatics at UCI and, before that, TUM, Germany, who received her doctor's degree in 2011.
 Her research focuses on supporting sustainability from within requirements engineering and quality assurance.
-More here
+More here.

 Ankita Raturi is a PhD student in Software Engineering at UCIrvine.
 Her Master's thesis was "Visualization of energy data in a software development environment".
 Her research interests are involving sustainability considerations in software development (including energy management), software standards and metrics.
 More here.

 Kristin Roher is a first year Ph.D. student in Informatics at the University of California, Irvine.
 She received her B.S. in Computer Engineering from the University of Pittsburgh.
 Her research interests are in using IT systems to influence and encourage sustainable human behavior.
 More here.

 Birgit Penzenstadler: birgit dot penzenstadler at csulb dot edu